omarkohl/rationality-freiburg.de/website/content/events/2025-10-24-black-forest-retreat/_index.md

 The venue is a charming old Black Forest mansion in Todtnauberg, over 1000 meters above sea level.
 It has 24 beds in total (2-5 per room), a large common room and smaller TV room to use for the workshops.
 For more information about the venue, check the [Scheuermatthof website](https://ferienhaus-schwarzwald-todtnauberg.de/).

 We will prepare our own meals.
-If you are interested to help, please get in touch with Catarina.
+If you are interested to help, please get in touch with Catarina via Signal or email to [catarina@ratfr.de](mailto:catarina@ratfr.de).

 We will start Friday late afternoon with flexible arrival from 18:00.
 On Sunday, we will continue with sessions until lunch time and then start cleaning up.
 We have to return the keys by 18:00.